Wednesday, January 30, 2008

 Paladin's quarterly update press release has some interesting industry items in it.

 2007 was a significant year for the world nuclear power industry.
 Four new reactors were connected to grids in India, China, Romania and the United States of America.
 Construction commenced on a further 10 power-generation plants, bringing the number of reactors under construction to 34.
-In addition, another 93 units are on order or planned and a further 222 new units are proposed - 64 more than at the end of 2006.
+In addition, another 93 units are on order or planned and a further 222 new units are proposed - 64 more than at the end of 2006.and

-Both India and China have announced ambitious plans for new nuclear power capacity, however their predicted massive energy consumption growth suggests these initial plans mark only the beginning of a major conversion to nuclear power over the next 50 years.
+Both India and China have announced ambitious plans for new nuclear power capacity, however their predicted massive energy consumption growth suggests these initial plans mark only the beginning of a major conversion to nuclear power over the next 50 years.which has been pretty clear for a while.

 None of this is new, it's just good to see it from another source.
 Every time a new reactor goes online it requires nearly a million pounds of U3O8 for the initial core.
 Obviously at least one of those reactors is not really new since no new reactors have been built in the US for decades.
 I think they mean Unit One of the Browns's Ferry reactors in Alabama that went back online in May/June 2007 after being offline since 1985 (see here).
 I would guess that they probably needed new uranium to start it back up, but I could be wrong about that.